nardusstricta/soilprofile2/README.md

 <img src="README-data_mod-1.png" width="1008" />

-Secondly, we can modify the profile so that the horizon polygons mix, i.e. a single horizon consists of a multipolygon
+Secondly, we can modify the profile so that the horizon polygons mix, i.e. a single horizon consists of a multipolygon.

 ``` r